 “The foundation of the Bible; the foundation of all creation, the foundation of all sanity, the foundation of all health, the foundation for all mankind, for all of eternity is embraced in being reconciled to the Godhead: the Father, the Word who is Jesus and the Holy Spirit.
-You being reconciled to yourself about yourself and being prepared to be reconciled to others.”~Dr. Henry W. Wright
+And you being reconciled to yourself about yourself and being prepared to be reconciled to others.”~Dr. Henry W. Wright

 The foundation to every disease and disorder is the breakdown of this commandment:

 Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second [is] like unto it, Thou shalt love thy neighbour as thyself.
 On these two commandments hang all the law and the prophets.
 Matthew 22:37-40 KJV

 The root issue is that many of us have been raised in families who for generations did not know how to care for each other and be a safe place – they did not understand or represent Father God’s love.
 This is where fear has an open door.
 In the absence of love, fear comes in.
 It will cause a person to not be able to trust, to feel easily overwhelmed, they may feel unsafe, and insecure.